TamaniWolf/ClanBot/README.md

 https://id.twitch.tv/oauth2/authorize?client_id=<YOUR_CLIENT_ID_HERE>&response_type=token&redirect_uri=http://localhost
 ```

-You can grab the `access_token` from the redirect URL in your browser, and store it as `TWITCH_OAUTH_TOKEN` in Clanbot .env .
+You can grab the `access_token` from the redirect URL in your browser, and store it as `TWITCH_OAUTH_TOKEN` in .env .

 ### Configuration

-To configure Clanbot, use the included `config.json` and `.env` and enter or customize the values in the file.
+To configure RoyalBot, use the included `config.json` and `.env` and enter or customize the values in the file.

 ```json
 {